-- a) making the arrangements for an oral examination and ensuring that this is normally held no later than 3 months after the submission of the thesis; - b) attending the whole examination and ensuring that it is conducted in a fair manner and is of a reasonable duration; - c) arranging for the report stating the recommendation of the Committee of Examiners to be signed at the conclusion of the examination; - d) after the oral, co-ordinating the completion of a joint report detailing the requirements for revision or resubmission and providing this to the candidate; - e) recommending to the Higher Degrees Committee the appointment of a third examiner in instances where agreement has not been reached.
-The third examiner will normally be an External Examiner.
+- a) making the arrangements for an oral examination and ensuring that this is normally held no later than 3 months after the submission of the thesis; - b) attending the whole examination and ensuring that it is conducted in a fair manner and is of a reasonable duration: - c) arranging for the report stating the recommendation of the Committee of Examiners to be signed at the conclusion of the examination;

-46 A Faculty Higher Degrees Committee may permit the period of study to be suspended for a defined period when a student is ill or has other personal circumstances which prevent the student from continuing the research.
+47 A Faculty Higher Degrees Committee may permit the period of study to be suspended for a defined period when a student is ill or has other personal circumstances which prevent the student from continuing the research.
 Suspension can be agreed by the Faculty Higher Degrees Committee for other reasons, such as student internships.
 The arrangements for suspension of study shall be in accordance with those of the Research Councils.